 Our hope is that through our example, they will learn a love and a tolerance for the new family they will find at An Orphan’s Dream orphanage.
 We help our children develop self-esteem and eventually self-realization by teaching them skills that will develop their talents, both practical and creative.
 In general, we hope that when they leave us, they will be healthy, loving human beings, who are willing to sacrifice for the good of others.

 We did not build dormitories, which have become the stereotype of the institutional orphanage.
-We also do not feed the children in a common dining room for the same reason, except for our Sunday evening meal that we all eat together in the dining room.
+It is for this same reason that we do not feed the children in a common dining room, except for our Sunday evening meal that we all eat together in the dining room.

 our current board members